Collection

 of the creation of a new living being.

-created from within us even while inert
+created from within us even while we were inert

 They are also its continuation and